Authorities Probe Jersey City Murder Suicide

 Police responding to reports of a suicide attempt near Montgomery Street and Exchange Place found Man Mohan Mall, 37, unresponsive in the Hudson River just before 8 a.m., Hudson County Prosecutor Esther Suarez said.

-About 30 minutes earlier, police responded to his home on Christopher Columbus Driver and found an unresponsive woman -- later identified as Kothari Garima, 35, with trauma to her upper body.
-Garima lived with Mall, was pronounced dead at the scene.
+About 30 minutes earlier, police responded to his home on Christopher Columbus Drive and found an unresponsive woman -- later identified as Garima Kothari, 35, with trauma to her upper body.
+Kothari lived with Mall, was pronounced dead at the scene.

 "While it appears at this time that these deaths are the result of a murder-suicide, the final determination is still pending the findings of the Regional Medical Examiner’s Office," Suarez said.